By Oluwatosin Goje, MD

 A great time for virtual visits

 The Cleveland Clinic Ob/Gyn & Women’s Health Institute has always advocated for virtual care whenever possible, and this is a great time for providers to consider taking some of the prenatal visits online if they haven’t already.
 Additionally, we are championing telephone triage and virtual visits for respiratory symptoms.
-Some pregnant patients based on their medical and obstetric history, and need for closer surveillance, will continue to have in-person obstetric visits.
+Some pregnant patients based on their medical and obstetric history, and need for closer surveillance, will continue to have in-person obstetric visit.

 Virtual triage allows us the opportunity to get more history, trace contacts and discuss recent travel.
 If a pregnant patient needs testing, whether it’s the respiratory viral panel or a test to detect SARS-CoV-2, often times, we can make that decision without a physical exam.
 If a patient does need to be seen, this triage aids us in getting her to the right location, and allows us time to give the infection prevention team a heads up that she is coming.

-To reiterate, this is an emerging situation.
+Although we are several months in, the COVID-19 pandemic remains an emerging situation.
 Prior epidemics give us a frame of reference for what can happen with influenza or respiratory viral infections in pregnancy.
 We’ve not seen vertical transmission of COVID-19 in the cases that have been reported from China.
 However, that does not mean we will cease taking all preventive precautions.

 We’re going to keep working toward preventing any form of transmission because the disease is still evolving.
 Pregnant patients are considered high-risk for influenza and other respiratory infections — including COVID-19.
 Pregnant patients should be encouraged to get the influenza vaccine, and to practice hand hygiene, cough etiquette and social distancing.